 Preparation: Prepare an overhead transparency of worksheets 1 and 2.
 Alternatively, display the worksheets on a monitor or interactive whiteboard that all students can see.
 Distribute the student worksheets to each child, either as printouts or digital files.

 - Say: We have talked about different kinds of polygons.
 How did we describe a triangle?

 List the properties of a triangle where all students can see: three-sided polygon, contains three angles or corners.

 - Say: Look at worksheet 1.
 All these figures are triangles, but some of them have special names.
 Look at figure c.
 Use your ruler to measure the three sides of this triangle.

-Demonstrate using your own ruler on the transparency.
+Demonstrate using your own ruler.

 - Ask: Are all three sides the same length? (yes)

 - Ask: Did anyone think that Figure a was equilateral?

-Explain that Figure a has two sides that are the same length, but the third side is a different length.
+See if any students can explain why it's not.
+If necessary, show that Figure a has two sides that are the same length, but the third side is a different length.